 One of the officers asked the respondent for his reason to come there, and he answered: “Because my country is not safe, and my two brothers were killed by the Taliban”.
 The respondent described the army soldiers as “good police” because they did not strike him.
-However, the Hungarian officers struck him on his head, hands, and legs.
-The female officer used a wooden stick and the male one, a black baton.
-Although the respondent explicitly expressed his desire to request asylum, he was told that the police would bring him to the hospital and after he would be brought back to Serbia.
-The officers suggested he should just go back to Afghanistan, not to Europe.
+However, the Hungarian officers allegedly hit him on his head, hands, and legs.
+The female officer would have used a wooden stick and the male one, a black baton.
+The respondent stated that, even though he explicitly expressed his desire to request asylum, he was told that the police would bring him to the hospital and after he would be brought back to Serbia.
+The officers reportedly suggested he should just go back to Afghanistan, not to Europe.

-Approximately, one hour later, the authorities put the respondent into a big van to Bajai Szent Rókus Kórház, the hospital in Baja (Hungary).
-There he was registered at 6:05 am and stayed until the 2nd of March, 15:00.
+Approximately one hour later, the authorities put the respondent into a big van to Bajai Szent Rókus Kórház, the hospital in Baja (Hungary).
+There, he was registered at 6:05 am and stayed until the 2nd of March, 15:00.
 The doctor’s diagnostic was a broken bone in the ankle.
 He was also told to rest and not to walk in six weeks.

 On the 2nd of March, after he had left the hospital, Hungarian authorities brought the respondent to the border with Serbia in a big van.
 The respondent described that he was asked to leave the car at the Tompa Border Crossing Station, where there were three officers present – he identified them as two army soldiers and one Hungarian police officer.
 This last one reportedly took pictures of the respondent and also recorded some video clips with a camera.
 They took his fingerprints and then called the Serbian border police in order to pick him up as he was unable to walk on his own.